-Rachel MartinRachel Martin is the co-host of Morning Edition and Up First.
+Rachel MartinRachel Martin is a host of Morning Edition and Up First.

 Deputy Defense Secretary William Lynn (left) presents Gen. David Petraeus with an American flag at his retirement ceremony after 37 years in the Army, in Arlington, Va., on Wednesday.
 Petraeus will now lead the CIA.